Pharyngitis Causes and Symptoms

 When to Seek Medical Attention

-Although most cases of pharyngitis resolve with home care, consult a doctor if you experience:
+Although most cases of pharyngitis resolve with home care, certain symptoms warrant a doctor’s attention:

-- Sore throat lasting longer than a week
+- A sore throat lasting longer than a week

 - Fever exceeding 100.4°F (38°C)